This page describes the basic concepts of Identity-Aware Proxy (IAP), a Google Cloud global service.

 If you're using Cloud Run, users who can access the auto-assigned URL can bypass IAP authentication.
 Ingress controls can restrict access to use load balancing, but only if properly configured.
 Learn more about your responsibilities to ensure security.

 After authentication, IAP applies the relevant IAM policy to check if the user is authorized to access the requested resource.
-If the user has the IAP-secured Web App User role on the Cloud Console project where the resource exists, they're authorized to access the application.
-To manage the IAP-secured Web App User role list, use the IAP panel on the Cloud Console.
+If the user has the IAP-secured Web App User role on the console project where the resource exists, they're authorized to access the application.
+To manage the IAP-secured Web App User role list, use the IAP panel on the console.

 When you turn on IAP for a resource, it automatically creates an OAuth 2.0 client ID and secret.
 If you delete the automatically generated OAuth 2.0 credentials, IAP won't function correctly.
-You can view and manage OAuth 2.0 credentials in the Cloud Console APIs & services.
+You can view and manage OAuth 2.0 credentials in the console APIs & services.

 IAP secures authentication and authorization of all requests to App Engine, Cloud Load Balancing (HTTPS), or internal HTTP load balancing.
 IAP doesn't protect against activity within a project, such as another VM inside the project.